To white-label an existing domain, follow these steps:

 - Select an administrator for the new domain (see Choose a Domain Administrator).

-- Gather project IDs of the projects to migrate or the customer token for your current domain.
+Gather workspace IDs of the workspaces to migrate or the customer token for your current domain.

 - Ask your domain administrator to set up a CNAME (see Set up a CNAME and Acquire a TLS Certificate).